atreyeem99/ORCA-keywords/README.md

 - `{ A N1 N2 N1 value C }` the angle defined by N1, N2 and N3
 - `TS_Mode {D 3 2 1 0}` end  dihedral of atoms 3, 2, 1 and 0
 - `{ B N1 * C}` all bonds involving N1
+- `fullScan true` if !ScanTS is requested, fullScan assures that the relaxed surface scan is fully carried out before the TS optimization is started (Default is false)